top of page

 ~~ THE STORY OF EARTH FLOWER ~~

-Once, in the center of Anishinaabe Aki, the land of the Ojibwe People, in a village at the foot of the Falls, an oshkikwe (young woman) lived who went by the name of Aki-waabigwan (Earth Flower).
-She belonged to Awaasii doodem, the clan of the Catfish People.
+In the heart of Anishinaabe Aki, the territory of the Ojibwe People, there was a village located at the base of the Falls where a young woman named Aki-waabigwan (Earth Flower) resided.
+She was a member of the Awaasiidoodem, the clan of the Catfish People.

-One day Aki-waabigwan noticed a young man passing through her village and when she asked her parents who he was, they told her his name was Anang (Star) and that he lived in a faraway village to the north of the Falls.
-From the moment they exchanged glances Aki-waabigwan and the handsome stranger fell in love with each other...But since he belonged to the same doodem (clan) as she, it was not allowed for them to join…after the young man had continued his journey, poor Aki-waabigwan stayed behind, knowing that she would never see the beautiful stranger again…so big was her sadness, so tormented were her dreams, that she decided to consult Akiwenzii (“He Who Had Walked the Earth for a Long Time”), a wise man who had much knowledge about dreams and the aches of the heart.
+One day, Aki-waabigwan noticed a young man passing through her village.
+When she asked her parents about him, they informed her that his name was Anang (Star) and that he came from a distant village to the north of the Falls.
+From the moment their eyes met, Aki-waabigwan and the handsome stranger fell deeply in love.
+However, since they belonged to the same doodem (clan), they were forbidden to be together.
+After the young man continued on his journey, poor Aki-waabigwan remained, knowing she would never see the beautiful stranger again.
+Her sadness was so profound and her dreams so troubled that she decided to seek advice from Akiwenzii (“He Who Had Walked the Earth for a Long Time”), a wise man with great knowledge of dreams and matters of the heart.

-As Aki-waabigwan approached the old man’s wiigiwaam (lodge) she heard him beat his hand drum and sing in a high-pitched voice:
+As Aki-waabigwan neared the old man's wiigiwaam (lodge), she heard him playing his hand drum and singing in a high-pitched voice:

 "Heya-way-whe- H’ya-whe-yawhe-yaw!
 Heya-wya-whe.